 These may cause bloody diarrhoea due to inflammation of the gut, caused by some infections.

 What should I do if I have rectal bleeding?

 See a doctor.
 If the bleeding is heavy, or if you have black- or plum-coloured stools (faeces) - called melaena (described above), see a doctor immediately or call an ambulance.
 If you feel dizzy, collapse or feel generally unwell then consider calling an ambulance, as this might indicate a heavy bleed.
 However, often the bleeding is mild.
 In this situation, make an appointment with your doctor soon.
 Some people assume that their rectal bleeding is due to piles (haemorrhoids) and do not get it checked out.
 Haemorrhoids are perhaps the most common cause of rectal bleeding.
 However, you should not assume the bleeding is coming from a haemorrhoid unless you have been properly assessed by a doctor.

 What tests might be advised?

 It depends on the possible causes of the bleeding.
-This will be determined by a doctor talking to you (your history) and an examination.
-Usually one of the following tests is suggested:
+This will be determined by a doctor talking to you (your history) and examining you.
+You will often have a blood test (for anaemia) and usually one of the following tests is suggested: